Kielce Voivodeship

 Kielce Voivodeship (województwo kieleckie) is a former unit of administrative division and the local government in Poland.
 It was originally formed during Poland's return to independence in the aftermath of World War One, and recreated within the new Polish borders after the defeat of Nazi Germany in World War Two.

 History

 1921-1938

 Kielce Voivodeship was a unit of administrative division and local government in Poland in years 1921-1939.
 Back then, it covered a large chunk of central part of the country, including such cities as Radom, Częstochowa and Sosnowiec.
 On 1 April 1938 its borders changed, see: Territorial changes of Polish Voivodeships on 1 April 1938).

-After the change, Voivodeship's area was 22,204 square kilometers, with the population of 2,671,000.
+After the change, Voivodeship's area was 22,204 square kilometers, with a population of 2,671,000.
 Between 1 April 1938 - 1 September 1939 it consisted of 18 powiats (counties).
 These were: